 Surviving the war must be harder than those who have died in combat.
 The heroes are mostly those that died during the war.
-I am saying this because of a chance encounter with someone who was willing enough to share his story to me on my commute to work.
+I am saying this because of a chance encounter with someone who was willing enough to share his story with me on my commute to work.

-Morning commute is always packed.
+The morning commute is always packed.
 The line of people zigzags all the way inside the Hub station.
 Sometimes I get lucky when someone gives me a front seat.
 Front seats are for elderly and mobility challenged passengers.
 With my silver hair, I could pass as an elder.
 I accept graciously for not offending the person offering the seat.

 I sat perpendicular to two men.
 The man sitting on the outside, brown skin and clean clothes, covers his nose with his handkerchief.
-The other sitting by the window is first nation, wearing a baseball cap and ragged outfit, looks agitated.
+The other sitting by the window is first nation, wearing a baseball cap and ragged outfit looks agitated.
 The first nation man and I were sitting so close to each other.
 I could smell alcohol, more of Listerine smell, coming from him.

 The first nation man talks to himself a lot.
 He was saying he can’t breathe and finds the bus stuffy.
 At the same time, he keeps on saying “I can’t get it out of my head.”

 With the bus full, it can get stuffy, so I opened the window and asked him if that helps.
 He quietly nodded and keeps saying “I can’t get it out of my head’ and at the same time he was hitting his head with his fist.

 Gently, I touched his hand and asked if I could help.
 I noticed that his fingernails are clean.